perfectdarkmode1/perfectdarkmode1.github.io/content/booknotes/blissofthecelibate.md

 The male sexual energy is the cornerstone of a man\'s psychological resilience and his character

-the female is having to grab the wheel of the \"Tenth House
+The female is having to grab the wheel of the Tenth House.

-In doing so, she has to also try to be at the helm in the \"Fourth House,\" where she always used to prosper, and having to do both, she does them badly
+In doing so, she has to also try to be at the helm in the Fourth House, where she always used to prosper, and having to do both, she does them badly.

-with knowledge and cultivation, men can come back into their true power, stop our \"fall,\" and bring back the Garden of Eden, day by day, by Degrees
+With knowledge and cultivation, men can come back into their true power, stop our \"fall,\" and bring back the Garden of Eden, day by day, by degrees.

 We are talking about giving his patience back.
 Getting his steadiness of mind back.
 Getting his nobility and fidelity back.
 Getting his calm and generosity back.
 Getting rid of his neediness and thralldom to sex.

-charms, powers, and psychological improvements that descend upon the male who begins to respect his divine shakti, even by making a moderate attempt at restraint, say, cutting his orgasms in half.
+Charms, powers, and psychological improvements that descend upon the male who begins to respect his divine shakti, even by making a moderate attempt at restraint, say, cutting his orgasms in half.

-The greatness of a man depends completely on the degree of his ability to keep the First Law, and his Effort to keep the First Law
+The greatness of a man depends completely on the degree of his ability to keep the First Law, and his Effort to keep the First Law.

 Even when he fails, the man or woman who makes the effort, and holds to the ideal, is better than the one who says that there is no ideal, or that no effort needs to be made.

-No man is great who doesn\'t have righteous control of his sexual energy
+No man is great who doesn\'t have righteous control of his sexual energy.

-his ability to be moral in other ways depends on this
+His ability to be moral in other ways depends on this.

-no good influence, whether moral, intellectual, or spiritual, is effected by a man or woman lacking righteous self control.
+No good influence, whether moral, intellectual, or spiritual, is effected by a man or woman lacking righteous self control.
 They have only destructive influence in the world.
-Because sexual purity is practically everything
+Because sexual purity is practically everything.

-crass, gross thrill that has nothing to do with you, and no compare with Divine Bliss
+Crass, gross thrill that has nothing to do with you, and no compare with Divine Bliss.

-aspirant may finally adopt pure celibacy without strain.
+Aspirant may finally adopt pure celibacy without strain.

-essential meaning of celibacy is: A period in which there is no loss of the creative substance, including the finer substance
+Essential meaning of celibacy is: A period in which there is no loss of the creative substance, including the finer substance.

-Refraining from conscious sexual thrills or indulgence involving the sexual organ while in the waking state, even if there is no loss of semen
+Refraining from conscious sexual thrills or indulgence involving the sexual organ while in the waking state, even if there is no loss of semen.

-Even one month of celibacy gives permanent, eternal effect
+Even one month of celibacy gives permanent, eternal effect.

-Sex desire is bondage
+Sex desire is bondage.

-will invent endless rationales for keeping their addiction going, as well as encouraging others to be addicted, both for their own lustful stimulation, as well as to provide for themselves a validating environment
+Will invent endless rationales for keeping their addiction going, as well as encouraging others to be addicted, both for their own lustful stimulation, as well as to provide for themselves a validating environment.

-empty, fruitless sensual pleasure that entangles you deeper into matter.
+Empty, fruitless sensual pleasure that entangles you deeper into matter.

-even the absence of lustful thoughts
+Even the absence of lustful thoughts.

 Celibacy State 1: Celibacy Under Vows

-One soldier has \"burned the bridge behind him\" as he marches to the battle; the other soldier leaves the bridge there, but is still marching nevertheless
+One soldier has \"burned the bridge behind him\" as he marches to the battle; the other soldier leaves the bridge there, but is still marching nevertheless.

-Men should be encouraged toward the many grades of restraint without thinking they have signed up for The Death Of All Pleasure
+Men should be encouraged toward the many grades of restraint without thinking they have signed up for The Death Of All Pleasure.

-Better health --More energy --Less need for sleep --More power to manifest thoughts --Deeper meditation --More wealth
+Better health --More energy --Less need for sleep --More power to manifest thoughts.

+--Deeper meditation --More wealth

-Sex is a force of nature, but it is nota \"human need
+Sex is a force of nature, but it is nota \"human need.

-attain authority over forces of nature
+Attain authority over forces of nature.

-sex appetite is insatiable, has no end, and leads man down to the nature of a demon
+Sex appetite is insatiable, has no end, and leads man down to the nature of a demon.

 Sex is for making babies.
 It wasn\'t intended for anything else.
-It wasn\'t intended as a drug to make you feel better, or take away your pain for a moment
+It wasn\'t intended as a drug to make you feel better, or take away your pain for a moment.

-It wasn\'t meant as a way for you to build up your social power, give you influence over ignorant men, or get you baubles and dollars from them
+It wasn\'t meant as a way for you to build up your social power, give you influence over ignorant men, or get you baubles and dollars from them.

-wasn\'t meant as a way to get famous, make money, or sell entertainment
+It wasn\'t meant as a way to get famous, make money, or sell entertainment.

-not meant to give you the fleeting impression of \"bonding\" with someone
+Not meant to give you the fleeting impression of \"bonding\" with someone.

-You do have a need for that increased vitality, strength and endurance
+You do have a need for that increased vitality, strength and endurance.

-need for the evenness and patience that restraint will give you
+Need for the evenness and patience that restraint will give you.

-need for knowledge, which builds up like compound interest in the celibate
+Need for knowledge, which builds up like compound interest in the celibate.

-need for meditation, which is stabilized by celibacy
+Need for meditation, which is stabilized by celibacy.

-need for enlightenment, which will be made possible through your celibacy
+Need for enlightenment, which will be made possible through your celibacy.

-stop losing your vital force
+Stop losing your vital force.

-bogus \"tantra\" people like to claim that they are \"including the world\" in their definition of the divine
+Bogus \"tantra\" people like to claim that they are \"including the world\" in their definition of the divine.

-renounce sin and sexuality because it disturbs us; it takes away our peace
+Renounce sin and sexuality because it disturbs us; it takes away our peace.

-It draws our shakti down the spine, and out into materiality, in fact giving the outer world its seeming reality
+It draws our shakti down the spine, and out into materiality, in fact giving the outer world its seeming reality.

-The more that married couples sex each other, the higher the divorce rate in a nation
+The more that married couples sex each other, the higher the divorce rate in a nation.

 There is no higher bonding brought by sexing.
-It is simply using each other as a drug
+It is simply using each other as a drug.

-the more men and women sex each other, the more they violate their own sacredness, cheapen their relationship, and lose respect for one another
+The more men and women sex each other, the more they violate their own sacredness, cheapen their relationship, and lose respect for one another.

-Higher bonding comes from respect for each other\'s good character
+Higher bonding comes from respect for each other\'s good character.

-divine friendship
+Divine friendship.

-Friendship is the highest form of all human relationship
+Friendship is the highest form of all human relationship.

-practices.
-Through spiritual practices such as meditation, all material addictions decline and then disappear
+Practices.
+Through spiritual practices such as meditation, all material addictions decline and then disappear.

-meditation is the greatest cure for all addictions, including sexual addiction
+Meditation is the greatest cure for all addictions, including sexual addiction.

 One of the reasons it works is simply that meditation and intense prayer bring a superior pleasure.
-There is no comparison between the pleasure of meditation, and the sense pleasures of the body
+There is no comparison between the pleasure of meditation, and the sense pleasures of the body.

-satvic qualities, service to mankind, and charisma -- all of which arise naturally from firm celibacy
+Satvic qualities, service to mankind, and charisma -- all of which arise naturally from firm celibacy.

-if you repeatedly break moral law concerning sex, your life becomes darker and less successful on all levels
+If you repeatedly break moral law concerning sex, your life becomes darker and less successful on all levels.

-Most human sorrow, and all human sexual perversion is the result of repeatedly breaking sexual moral law and indulging in illicit sex
+Most human sorrow, and all human sexual perversion is the result of repeatedly breaking sexual moral law and indulging in illicit sex.

-For there are eunuchs who were born thus from their mother\'s womb, and there are eunuchs who were made eunuchs by men, and there are eunuchs who have made themselves eunuchs for the sake of the kingdom of heaven.
-He who is able to accept it, let him accept it
+"For there are eunuchs who were born thus from their mother\'s womb, and there are eunuchs who were made eunuchs by men, and there are eunuchs who have made themselves eunuchs for the sake of the kingdom of heaven.
+He who is able to accept it, let him accept it." -Jesus Christ

 But this is a hard statement, and few can bear it.

-Kingdom of Heaven\" means the limitless bliss of the Pure Consciousness
+Kingdom of Heaven\" means the limitless bliss of the Pure Consciousness.

-The \"Kingdom of Heaven\" is something we are bid to attain here and now in this very life
+The \"Kingdom of Heaven\" is something we are bid to attain here and now in this very life.

-It is almost impossible to achieve celibacy if you drink any caffeine -- even a little bit
+It is almost impossible to achieve celibacy if you drink any caffeine -- even a little bit.

 Another quote from Christ that relates to celibacy: \"Unless you become as little children you cannot enter the Kingdom of Heaven.

-By keeping the mind on lofty thoughts, and by strenuous exercise, continuous action for God, and meditation, the sacred and powerful creative force can be transmuted into physical strength and health, mental creativity, and divine ecstasy in God-communion
+By keeping the mind on lofty thoughts, and by strenuous exercise, continuous action for God, and meditation, the sacred and powerful creative force can be transmuted into physical strength and health, mental creativity, and divine ecstasy in God-communion.

-Virtue brings beauty, sin brings ugliness
+Virtue brings beauty, sin brings ugliness.

-Yoga\" actually means \"union\" with the divine
+\"Yoga\" actually means \"union\" with the divine.

-Yoga Sutras\" by Patanjali
+\"Yoga Sutras\" by Patanjali.

 An austerity is a \"doing without.\" Austerity and Renunciation are synonymous terms and there is no confusion about them.

 Buddha was a Hindu.
-The books he read were the Bhagavad-Gita and the Vedas
+The books he read were the Bhagavad-Gita and the Vedas.

-No one who is spiritual is without austerity
+No one who is spiritual is without austerity.

-Self restraints, fixed observances, posture, regulation of breath, abstraction, concentration, contemplation, trance are the eight parts of yoga.\"
+Self restraints, fixed observances, posture, regulation of breath, abstraction, concentration, contemplation, trance are the eight parts of yoga.

 The Science of Yoga, The Yoga Sutras of Patanjali with Commentary by I.K.
 Taimni, p.
-205
+205.

-One of the self restraints is called \"bramacharya.\": 30. \"Ahimsa (Non-Injury), Satya (Truth), Asteya (Abstention From Stealing), Bramacharya (Continence) and Aparigraha Abstinence From Avariciousness are the Five Yamas (Forms Of Restraint
+One of the self restraints is called \"bramacharya.\": 30. \"Ahimsa (Non-Injury), Satya (Truth), Asteya (Abstention From Stealing), Bramacharya (Continence) and Aparigraha Abstinence From Avariciousness are the Five Yamas (Forms Of Restraint).

-Sanskrit, which is the oldest language
+Sanskrit, which is the oldest language.

-Sanskrit is a very exacting language not subject to playful interpretation
+Sanskrit is a very exacting language not subject to playful interpretation.

-bramacharya refers to one thing, and one thing only: sexual celibacy
+Bramacharya refers to one thing, and one thing only: sexual celibacy.

-bramacharya means: no orgasms, at minimum
+Bramacharya means: no orgasms, at minimum.

-broader meaning is no thought of sex or sexual titillation
+Broader meaning is no thought of sex or sexual titillation.

-If you are an earnest brahmachari, who is going deeper, you don\'t look at the rear ends of women as they go by
+If you are an earnest brahmachari, who is going deeper, you don\'t look at the rear ends of women as they go by.

-you don\'t feel a drop in your private parts when you look at a woman;
+You don\'t feel a drop in your private parts when you look at a woman;
-you don\'t imagine having sex with any woman, etc
+you don\'t imagine having sex with any woman, etc.

-On being firmly established in sexual continence vigor (virya) is attained
+On being firmly established in sexual continence vigor (virya) is attained.

-weakness, laxity and inadequacy disappear and are replaced by extraordinary resilience, strength and energy. ..
+Weakness, laxity and inadequacy disappear and are replaced by extraordinary resilience, strength and energy.

-so that not the slightest thought or desire connected with sex or suggesting sex ever enters the mind
+So that not the slightest thought or desire connected with sex or suggesting sex ever enters the mind.

 Bramacharya is, therefore...a control of the thoughts so complete that not the slightest stirring of our sex instincts is possible at any time.

-Yoga Vasistha,\" by the sage Vasistha, is one of the most valuable books on yoga
+\"Yoga Vasistha,\" by the sage Vasistha, is one of the most valuable books on yoga.

 Woe unto him who is unable to give up cravings, for this is the sole means to one\'s ultimate good.